wlugmayr/relion-ext-cryolo/README.md

-# Relion external job integration with the crYOLO particle picking software
+# Relion external crYOLO job support

+These scripts can be called inside the [Relion](https://relion.readthedocs.io) user interface in the **External** jobs section.
+They setup a correct Relion directory structure and call the external [crYOLO](https://cryolo.readthedocs.io) particle picking software using the crYOLO generic model.
+This means no handpicking or training a model is required.
+The picked coordinates can be imported with the Relion **Import** function.

-These scripts have been tested with Relion 3.1 and 4.0beta and crYOLO 1.6 up to 1.8.
+These scripts have been tested with *Relion 3.1* and *4.0beta* and *crYOLO 1.6* up to *1.8*.

 ## Known limitations

- * only the crYOLO **gmodel** can be used so far
+ * only the pre-made crYOLO **gmodel** can be used so far
- * only the **threshold** parameter can be set in the Relion user interface
+ * only the additional **threshold** parameter can be set and changed in the Relion user interface

 ## Installation